10kseason/home-agent/docs/ASSIST_COMMANDS.md

 | "집중모드" | Toggle focus mode through the focus-assist tool |

 All actions are recorded via the agent server so sessions can be reviewed or repeated later.

+## Local LLM & Path Notes
+Both assist scripts resolve their `Assist-config.yaml` relative to the script file, so they run correctly even when launched from another working directory.
+When the overlay enters assist mode and a local model (e.g. LM Studio or Ollama) calls `stt_assist.start` or `ocr_assist.start`, the agent spawns these tools using the relative paths in `config.yaml`.

+- **STT Assist** can forward wake-word prompts to a local LLM if `llm.endpoint` and `llm.model` are set in `STT/Assist-config.yaml`.
+- **OCR Assist** refines EasyOCR output when `LM_STUDIO_ENDPOINT`/ `OLLAMA_ENDPOINT` (and corresponding `*_MODEL` variables) are defined in the environment.

+These hooks allow a local LLM to orchestrate capture, summarization and translation without path issues.